Discover How the Law Applies to Familial Issues through Clinical Experience

-Families are more diverse than ever, and the practice of family law and children’s law in the 21st century is more challenging and rewarding than ever.
+Lawyers play a pivotal role in deeply personal life events, requiring strong skills in client counseling, negotiation, mediation, and advocacy.
 Family Law lawyers help people deal with some of the most difficult issues in life.
 In this area attorneys handle divorce and child custody, child and spousal support, prenuptial agreements, guardianship, adoptions, surrogacy, and estate planning.
 Lawyers working on children’s law issues work in dependency (child abuse and neglect), education, juvenile delinquency or policy advocacy.
 Family law is also interdisciplinary as related issues arise in business law, criminal law (domestic violence), immigration law, international law, and juvenile justice (child abuse and juvenile delinquency).

--The Children & Youth Law Clinic was honored by The Florida Bar Foundation’s 2019 Paul Doyle Children’s Advocacy Award.
-(Pictured)
+- The Children & Youth Law Clinic was honored with The Florida Bar Foundation’s 2019 Paul Doyle Children’s Advocacy Award.

--The Public Interest Law Section of the Florida Bar awarded Professor Bernard Perlmutter of the Children & Youth Law Clinic with the 2017 Hugh Glickstein Child Advocate of the Year Award for his contributions in the field of children’s law.
+- The Public Interest Law Section of the Florida Bar awarded Professor Bernard Perlmutter of the Children & Youth Law Clinic with the Hugh Glickstein Child Advocate of the Year Award.

--Robert Latham of the Children & Youth Law Clinic, was awarded the 2016 Florida Guardian ad Litem Program's Excellence in Advocacy Award.
+- Robert Latham of the Children & Youth Law Clinic, was awarded the Florida Guardian ad Litem Program's Excellence in Advocacy Award.

 “Cases come to life when you are in the Children & Youth Law Clinic.
 They become more than words or theories.
 Our clients were real young people, often the most forgotten in society, who need things that others take for granted.
 In the clinic, we learned to use our legal knowledge to innovate, we learned how to advocate, and we learned how to care.”